aws-samples/non-profit-blockchain/new-member/README.md

 ## Step 1: Account A invites Account B to join the Fabric network
 In the Amazon Managed Blockchain Console: https://console.aws.amazon.com/managedblockchain

-The admin user for Account A invites another AWS account to join the Fabric network.
-In the Amazon Managed Blockchain console, select your network and click the ‘Invite account’ button.
-Enter the 12-digit AWS account number.
+The Fabric administrator for Account A invites another AWS account to join the Fabric network.
+In the Managed Blockchain console, select your Fabric network and click the ‘Invite account’ button.
+Enter the 12-digit AWS account number of the account you wish to invite.
 You should see a confirmation message indicating your invitation has been sent successfully.

 ## Step 2: Account B creates a member in the Fabric network
 In the Amazon Managed Blockchain Console: https://console.aws.amazon.com/managedblockchain

-The admin user for Account B can view the invitation in the Amazon Managed Blockchain console.
+A user logged in to Account B can view the invitation in the Managed Blockchain console.
 Clicking on the network name will show the details of the network that Account B has been invited to join.
 Click ‘Create member’ to create a member in the network, entering a unique member name and an administrator username and password for the member.
-Note down the admin username and password.
+Make a note of the administrator username and password as you will need them later.

 ## Step 3: Account B creates a peer node
 In the Amazon Managed Blockchain Console: https://console.aws.amazon.com/managedblockchain

 Once the Fabric network and member for Account B have an ACTIVE status, it’s time to create a Fabric peer node.
 Each member on a network creates their own peer nodes, so select the member you created above and click the link to create a peer node.
-Select an instance type, the amount of storage for that node, and create the peer node.
+Select an instance type, the amount of storage for the node, and create the peer node.

 ## Step 4: Account B creates a Fabric client node
 These steps are identical to those performed by Account A when the Fabric network was originally created.
 See Step 3 in [Part 1:](../ngo-fabric/README.md).
 The steps have been replicated below.